This guide is for you if you are transitioning, or thinking of transitioning, out of Defence or between service categories.

 Before choosing a professional adviser, make sure they have the qualifications and experience to give the kind of advice you are after.
 Make sure you understand and agree the scope of the job and the fees before proceeding, these should be outlined in an Engagement Letter.

-If you are thinking about getting financial advice, read our Getting financial advice money guide, and watch our video Financial advisers: the facts & the fiction, which will give you an idea of what to expect when you see a financial adviser.
+If you are thinking about getting financial advice, read our Getting financial advice section, and watch our video Financial advisers: the facts & the fiction, which will give you an idea of what to expect when you see a financial adviser.

 Our financial advice referral program is a good place to start if you are looking for a fee-for-service financial adviser.
 Be aware that we do not recommend or endorse the advisers on the list and any relationship between you and the adviser is a strictly private relationship.